janvybiral/identify_shallow_nn/README.md

 ## Installation

 The core modules use python 3.
-It is best to install the module in its own virutal enviroment.
+It is best to install the module in its own virtual environment.

 Here, we use [conda](https://docs.conda.io/en/latest/), but most other environment managers should work as well.